WilliamY97/LearningJournal/Coding Questions/Breadth First Search/README.md

 **103. Binary Tree Right Zigzag Level Order Traversal**

+Have a flag that identifies whether or not the level list needs to be reversed or not and then append it to the result

 **199. Binary Tree Right Side View**

 **15. Populating Next Right Pointers in Each Node**